跳至主要內容

 • Recognised Bachelor's Degree or other equivalent qualifications.

-• Applicants who obtained degrees from universities in Mainland China are required to provide:
+• Applicants who obtained degrees from universities in Chinese Mainland are required to provide:

 2. Work Experience